JCMexplains/writing-for-success-2023/textbook.md

 In APA style, the bibliography is called *References*.
 In MLA style, the bibliography is called *Works Cited*.

-A reference entry provides much more information than an in-text citation: enough for your reader to find the source and read it.
+A reference entry is intended to provide enough information about a source for your reader to find it if they want to learn more.
+It will always be longer than the in-text citation for the same source.

 Reference entries include the following four elements: